-As we see it, these criteria were added to the definition to aim at a very high certainty of the future recoverability of the effect from true-up mechanisms.
+In our understanding, these parts were added to the definition to ask for a very high certainty of the future recoverability of the effect from true-up mechanisms.
 In our view, this recoverability threshold should not be part of the definition, but should instead be discussed as part of recognition and measurement of a regulatory asset or liability (like indicators for a recognition or measurement threshold).